Teen Girls Group

-Help your daughter learn to LOVE herself while connecting with peers who value her for who she is!
+Help your teen learn to LOVE herself while connecting with supportive peers!

 Compare herself to others?